Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 I3S is agnostic with respect to the model used to index objects/features in 3D space.
 Both regular partitions of space (eg quadtrees and octtrees) as well as density dependent partitioning of space (eg R-Trees) are supported.
 The specific partitioning scheme is hidden from clients who navigate the nodes in the tree via REST.
 The partitioning results in a hierarchical subdivision of 3D space into regions represented by nodes, organized in a bounding volume tree hierarchy (BVH).
 Each node has an address and nodes may be thought of as equivalent to tiles.
 </p>

-<p>All Nodes have an ID that is unique throughout a store.
-There are two types of Node ID formats supported by an I3S store.
-As a string based treekeys or as an integer based fixed-size node id format.
+<p>All Nodes have an ID that is unique within a layer.
+There are two types of Node ID formats supported by  I3S.
+As  string based treekeys or as integers based on a fixed linearization of the nodes.

-<p> In the treekey format, the key directly indicates the position of the node in the tree, allowing sorting of all resources on a single dimension and usually able to maintain 2D spatial proximity in the 1D ordering.
+<p> In the treekey format, the key directly indicates the position of the node in the tree, allowing sorting of all resources on a single dimension .
 Treekeys are strings in which levels are separated by dashes:
 "3-1-0" has 3 numeric elements, hence the node is on level 4 ("root" node is level 1) and the node "3-1" is its parent.
 The root node always gets ID <code>"root"</code>.
 An example of this numbering pattern is shown in Figure 1 below.</p>